Pokasana/python-p3-v2-final-project/README.md

 # CLI+ORM Application "Artist Finder"

-In this README file, you can find explanation of:
+In this README file, you can find an explanation of:
 * What this app can do
 * Structure of files
-* What each files for
+* What is each file for
 * How it works  - outline
-* How each section actually works
+* How each section works

 ## How this application works
 - Users interact with the application through CLI.
-- The user interaction will trigger objects relational mapping to retrieve the results from the database.
+- The user interaction will trigger object-relational mapping to retrieve the results from the database.

 ## What user can do with this application
-View, edit and delete data of artists and artworks in the database.
+View, edit, and delete data of artists and artworks in the database.

 ## The Directory Structure